-The emblematic lyrics—If you don’t love me now/you will never love me again/I can still hear you saying you would never break the chain—suit all too well for the on-screen conflict: it is played in the aftermath of the attack on Nancy Kerrigan, as Tonya is walking through a sea of reporters in slow motion and looking at a crowd of her supporters, on her way to the Olympics.
+The emblematic lyrics—If you don’t love me now/you will never love me again/I can still hear you saying you would never break the chain—suit all too well for the on-screen conflict: it is played in the aftermath of the attack on Nancy Kerrigan, as Tonya is walking through a sea of reporters in slow motion and looking at a crowd of her supporters on her way to the Olympics.

-Its flair is amplified by a popular legend claiming that the lyrics were been written by the singer-songwriter Stevie Nicks about the end of her relationship with the guitarist and singer Lindsey Buckingham, the melodramatic fact that has long been known to be untrue.
+Its flair is amplified by a popular legend claiming that the lyrics were written by the singer-songwriter Stevie Nicks about the end of her relationship with the guitarist and singer Lindsey Buckingham, the fact that has long been known to be untrue.